 Spring is the best time to enjoy fast waters on Parkland rivers, but canoeing and kayaking on the Parkland’s many lakes can be enjoyed anytime from spring to freeze-up.

 Canoe rentals are available at Clear Lake, Madge Lake, Lake of the Prairies (Asessippi Ski Area & Resort), Blue Lake, and Childs Lake.

 The Chain Lakes Canoeing Area in Duck Mountain Provincial Park offers calm paddling for the novice canoeist.
-The entry point is 8 km (5 miles) north of Blue Lakes on PR366.
-The route is 4.8 km (3 miles) each way with two portages of 40 m and 200 m, and two canoe campsites.
+The entry point is 8 km north of Blue Lakes on PR366.
+The route is 4.8 km each way with two portages of 40 metres and 200 metres, and two canoe campsites.
 Overnight campers must register at the Blue Lakes Campground office.

 A canoe or kayak trip up the lazy Mossey River near Winnipegosis or a stroll along its scenic banks will almost guarantee an encounter with an array of bird species in a quiet, pristine setting.
 Common sightings are Bald eagle, Blue heron, osprey, and pelicans.
 It is just as common to see beavers, muskrats and deer.